aws-samples/finding-missing-persons-using-social-media-and-amazon-rekognition/README.md

--# finding-missing-persons-using-social-media-and-amazon-rekognition
--Collection of Python and AWS Lambda scripts to find a missing person using twitter streaming data and Amazon Rekognition +Finding Missing Persons Using Social Media And Amazon Rekognition +
-+## License
+## License

-+
-+This library is licensed under the Amazon Software License.
+This library is licensed under the Amazon Software License.

 # Finding Missing Persons by Scanning Social Media with Amazon Rekognition - AWS Workshop #